-Here’s are the Top 5 Most Important Cryptocurrencies Other Than Bitcoin
+Here are the Top 5 Most Important Cryptocurrencies Other Than Bitcoin

 Litecoin was released via an open-source client on GitHub on October 7, 2011, by Charlie Lee, a former Google employee.
 The Litecoin network went live on October 13, 2011.
-It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), an increased maximum number of coins, a different hashing algorithm (script, instead of SHA-256), and a slightly modified GUI.
+It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), an increased maximum number of coins, a different hashing algorithm (script instead of SHA-256), and a slightly modified GUI.

-Launched in 2015, Ethereum is a decentralized software platform that enables Smart Contracts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control or interference from a third party.
-During 2014, Ethereum had launched a pre-sale for ether which had received an overwhelming response.
-The applications on Ethereum are run on its platform-specific cryptographic token, ether.
-Ether is like a vehicle for moving around on the Ethereum platform and is sought by mostly developers looking to develop and run applications inside Ethereum.
-According to Ethereum, it can be used to “codify, decentralize, secure, and trade just about anything.”
-Following the attack on the DAO in 2016, Ethereum was split into Ethereum (ETH) and Ethereum Classic (ETC).
-Ethereum (ETH) has a market capitalization of $41.4 billion, second after Bitcoin among all cryptocurrencies.
-(Related reading: The First-Ever Ethereum IRA is a Game-Changer)
+Launched in 2015, Ethereum is a decentralized platform for building and running Smart Contracts and Distributed Applications (ĐApps).
+It operates without downtime, fraud, control, or interference from third parties.
+Ethereum introduced a pre-sale for its cryptocurrency, ether, in 2014, receiving an overwhelming response.
+Ether serves as a token on the platform and is primarily sought by developers aiming to create and execute applications within Ethereum.
+After the DAO 2016 attack, Ethereum split into Ethereum (ETH) and Ethereum Classic (ETC).
+Ethereum (ETH) holds the second-largest market capitalization, valued at $41.4 billion, following Bitcoin among all cryptocurrencies.